Rivers H. Buford: Florida Supreme Court

 Despite Buford's disastrous reputation in hindsight, at the time he remained a popular figure in Floridian political circles, culminating in his appointment to the Florida Supreme Court on December 4, 1925, by Governor John W. Martin.
 While on the court, Buford was twice elected Chief Justice, serving from 1931 until 1933, and from 1943 until 1945.

 Buford was noted for his colorful personality, and he was praised as one of the court's finest minds.
 Widely admired for his skill as a public speaker, Buford holds the record for the most opinions published in the Florida Supreme Court, having delivered 2,657 different opinions.

 Buford, swearing he would never wear a black robe, retired from the court on April 3, 1948, shortly before the robes were introduced.
 He pursued real estate in Tallahassee after his retirement.

 Personal life and death

-Buford initially married a woman named Nora Lee Milliken.
+Buford married Nora Lee Milliken.
 They had no children.
 He later married Mary Cornelia Munroe, the daughter of a physician from Quincy, Florida.
-Buford and Munroe had five children together: Rivers Henderson, Jr., Martha Hauze, Maxine Frances, Alice Dismukes, and Albert Lewis, though Rivers Henderson Buford, Jr. did not survive childbirth.
+Buford and Munroe had five children together.

 After Munroe's death in 1924, Buford married Mary Hollingsworth.
-They only had one child together, also named Rivers Henderson Buford, Jr., in 1927.
-The young Buford would go on to become a successful attorney, dying in 2016.
+They had one child together, also named Rivers Henderson Buford, Jr., in 1927.
+The young Buford would go on to become a successful attorney.
+He died in 2016.

 Buford was a Freemason, and was a member of the Morocco Temple in Jacksonville, Florida.

 Buford died in Tallahassee on March 17, 1959.
-He is buried in Quincy's Western Cemetery.